Creative Writing Courses Abroad

 - Visit Stonehenge and the birthplace of Shakespeare

-- Visit the Tower of London and rise the London Eye
+- Visit the Tower of London and ride the London Eye

 - Explore London's museums and attractions